Richard Tobin (luthier): Early life

-Tobin's love for the violin began as a young child, often hearing it at parties and wakes.
-As a boy he would often make violins out of boxes and scrap wood.
-At the age of fourteen, he made a very good instrument out of a willow block and sold it to a neighbouring player.
-It is said that the neighbour brought it to the attention of the renowned Dublin firm Perry and Wilkinson who were so impressed that they decided to apprentice him.
+Tobin is said to have developed a love for the violin in early childhood from hearing it being played at parties and wakes.
+He started making violins as a young boy out of boxes and scrap wood.
+Rev. Morris describes how at the age of fourteen, Tobin made a fairly good instrument out of a willow block and sold it to a neighbouring fiddle player.
+The neighbour is said to have brought the instrument to the attention of renowned Dublin luthier, Thomas Perry, who was so impressed with its workmanship that he decided to take Tobin on as his apprentice.